hmc-aozdemir/project-ideas/free-1.md

 can draw lines, draw shapes, and label intersections.
 The system is impressively complete, but seems cryptic at times.
 It is not clear how to do things like find an intersection, and more generally you don't always know what options are available to you.
-Furthmore, the names of the language correspond vaguely to the mathematical writing that they are based on, but are heavily constrained by LaTeX
+Furthermore, the names of the language correspond vaguely to the mathematical writing that they are based on, but are heavily constrained by LaTeX